zinzy/zinzy.website-v2/_site/content/README.md

-# Digital-garden
+# Digital Garden

-A public version of my working notes
+This repository serves as the central archive for my digital gardening, the public section of my working notes.